-The above expression of quantum Poincar\'{e} recurrences is plotted for the regular $K<1$ and chaotic cases $K>1$ separately in Fig. (\ref{QuantumPoincareRecurrence}) (a) and (b), respectively.
-It is evident from these figures that the behavior is quite a contrast in two regimes.
-In the regular case Fig. (\ref{QuantumPoincareRecurrence})(a) we see a slight quasiperiodic modulation of the amplitude, while in chaotic case Fig. (\ref{QuantumPoincareRecurrence})(b), the distance measure between the wave functions is the essence of the noise.
-Analyses of the recurrence histograms show the absence of the exponential decay of Poincar\'{e} recurrence, while the exponential decay is a hallmark of quantum chaos \cite{casati1999quantum}.
+The above expression of quantum Poincar\'{e} recurrences is plotted for the regular $K<1$ and chaotic cases $K>1$ separately in Fig. \ref{QuantumPoincareRecurrence} (a) and (b), respectively.
+From these figures we see a slight difference in behavior of the system in two regimes.
+In the regular case Fig.~\ref{QuantumPoincareRecurrence} (a) we see a trend of quasiperiodic modulation of the amplitude, while in the chaotic case Fig.~\ref{QuantumPoincareRecurrence} (b), the distance measure between the wave functions is the essence of a noise.
+Analyses of the recurrence show the absence of the exponential decay of Poincar\'{e} recurrence, while the exponential decay is a hallmark of quantum chaos \cite{casati1999quantum}.
 The effect we observe in our system is non-conventional for quantum chaos.
-Chaotic dynamics of cantilever plays the role of external noise for NV spin and has a stochastic character than a dynamical.
+The reason for the absence of the conventional quantum chaos phenomenon is the low dimensionality of the spin space.
+On the other hand, chaotic dynamics of cantilever plays the role of external noise for NV spin and has a stochastic character rather than a dynamical.
 It destroys the nature of quasiperiodic revivals in spin dynamics, and quantum recurrence becomes a random event.
+The dynamics of the quantum system is distinct from the behavior of the regular systems.
 Therefore, we term this effect as hybrid quantum-classical chaos.